 Ok, so this tip goes hand in hand with the previous step.
-If you make an ‘on-the-go’ kit one of the first areas that you revamp, it will benefit you greatly on your journey to zero waste.
+If you make an ‘on-the-go’ kit one of the first areas that you revamp, it will benefit you greatly.

 This is because building an on-the-go kit ensures that you are never caught out when out and about.
 Much like if you are trying to eat healthily, it is always more convenient to keep something to hand that fits in with your guidelines.
 Furthermore, you are far more likely to encounter single us plastic if you are out than if you were in your own house.

 small and artisan – more expensive but better, longer lasting products and help small business owners rather than contributing to the dominion of monopoly companies.